 “…all people carry with them an energetic field or blueprint of their biological families—this field has been called by some a family soul, or family conscience.
 That field has an enormous unconscious effect on each family members’ life and all the people they interact with.
 Long standing problems with health, depression, relationships, failed finances, etc. are usually a result of unconscious ‘entanglements’ in the family soul.
 Doing a constellation is a way to bring those entanglements to light, and to allow for some resolution to happen.
 Quite often after a constellation, other members of the family who were not present for the constellation—and didn’t even know it was happening–report dramatic shifts as a result.
 Because the family is a system—like an energetic mobile, what affects one, affects all.
 And what keeps one stuck, affects them all…“

-An excluded family member (such as someone who has committed suicide, or from abortion or miscarriage) can cause imbalance until he/she is acknowledged.
-This has nothing to do with morals but it simply shows up as an existential phenomenon in therapy.
-German origin Dr. Dietrich Klinghardt M.D., PhD, who is renowned for treating the most difficult health cases (patients who “have tried everything”) places Family Constellation as the 4th level of healing in his 5 levels of Healing model, below the ultimate level of “God” and “faith”.
-This approach of healing unlies Eastern medicine such as Tibetan, Chinese, Ayurvedic medicine and yogic tradition of healing.
+This approach of discovering hidden dynamics is also found to address deeper causes of health challenges and can effect profound healing.
+Dr. Dietrich Klinghardt M.D., PhD, who is renowned for treating the most difficult health cases (patients who “have tried everything”) places Family Constellation as the 4th level of healing in his 5 levels of Healing model, below the ultimate level of “God” and “faith”.
+This systemic approach to healing underlies Eastern medicine such as Tibetan, Chinese, Ayurvedic medicine and yogic tradition of healing.

-Principles of systemic therapy and Family Constellation and Life Integration Process (more recent development in Family Constellation) is often applied in our founder’s multi-dimensional healing sessions.
+Principles of Systemic Constellation and Life Integration Process (one of the recent developments in Systemic Constellation for personal development) are often applied in our founder’s multi-dimensional healing sessions.

 Regardless of how grown up we feel and present ourselves, our child feelings and behavioral patterns deeply impact our daily lives, especially when we are under stress.